Dominik Tatarka: The Normalisation era and persecution

 When the Warsaw Pact forces invaded Czechoslovakia in 1968 to restore the orthodox communist regime, Tatarka led a popular protest against the invasion at the SNP Square in Bratislava Following the invasion, Tatarka left the Communist party and faced heavy prosecution by the Soviet-supported leadership of the party, which aimed for the so-called normalization of the society and saw independent thinkers like Tatarka as obstacles in the process.
 By 1971, he was no longer allowed to work as a writer and his works were removed from public libraries.
 Tatarka had to make a living by working as a lumberjack and rubbish collector.
 He was under constant surveillance by the secret service.

 In spite of the persecution, Tatarka established contacts with the anti-regime activists.
 He remained active as a writer of samizdat literature.
 In 1977 he was among a handful of Slovak signatories of Charter 77.

 Death and legacy

 Tatarka died in Bratislava on 10 May 1989, shortly before the regime was toppled in the Velvet Revolution.
 He is buried at the Martinský cintorín in the Ružinov borough of Bratislava.

 In 1986 he received the Jaroslav Seifert Prize.
 In 1990 he was awarded the Order of Tomáš Garrigue Masaryk 1st class and in 1996 Order of Ľudovít Štúr 1 st class, both in memoriam.
 A prestigious literary prize awarded annually in Slovakia since 1995 was named after Dominik Tatarka.

 In 2013 the Slovak Post commemorate the centenary of Tatarka's birth.
-The anniversary of the his birth was also included in the UNESCO list of celebrated anniversaries for 2012-2013.
+The anniversary of his birth was also included in the UNESCO list of celebrated anniversaries for 2012-2013.

 The 286162 Tatarka minor planet discovered in 2001 is named after Dominik Tatarka.